emilies03/To-Do-App/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

 #### Developer mode docker container

+##### Getting the Docker Image
+You can either build the docker image locally or pull it from DockerHub

-To create the docker image run
+To build the docker image run
+`docker build --target developer --tag todo-app:dev .`

+The Docker Image is deployed on DockerHub here: https://hub.docker.com/repository/docker/emilie03/todo-app/general To download a the image run
+`docker pull emilie03/todo-app:prod`

+##### Running the docker container

-`docker build --target developer --tag todo-app:dev .` To run docker container run the following, where `<DESKTOP-ROUTE>` is the file path to the code e.g. `C:\Dev Ops\To Do App\DevOps-Course-Starter`
+To run docker container run the following, where `<DESKTOP-ROUTE>` is the file path to the code e.g. `C:\Dev Ops\To Do App\DevOps-Course-Starter`
 ` docker run -d -p 8080:5000 --env-file .env --mount 'type=bind,source=<DESKTOP-ROUTE>\todo_app\,target=/app/todo_app/' todo-app:dev`
 Then you can go to http://localhost:8080/ to view the app